 15A NCAC 02T .0705 DESIGN CRITERIA

-(a) The requirements in this Rule apply to all new and expanding facilities, as applicable.
+(a) The requirements in this Rule shall apply to all new and expanding facilities.

-(c) All treatment/storage lagoons/ponds shall have at least two feet of freeboard.
+(c) All open-atmosphere treatment lagoons and ponds and open-atmosphere storage and basin infiltration units shall have at least two feet of freeboard.

 (d) Waste, including treated waste, shall not be placed directly into, or in contact with, GA classified groundwater unless such placement will not result in a contravention of GA groundwater standards, as demonstrated by predictive calculations or modeling.

-(e) Treatment works and disposal systems utilizing earthen basins, lagoons, ponds or trenches, excluding holding ponds containing non-industrial treated effluent prior to spray irrigation, for treatment, storage or disposal shall have either a liner of natural material at least one foot in thickness and having a hydraulic conductivity of no greater than 1 x 10-6 centimeters per second when compacted, or a synthetic liner of sufficient thickness to exhibit structural integrity and an effective hydraulic conductivity no greater than that of the natural material liner.
+(e) Treatment works and disposal systems using earthen basins, lagoons, ponds, or trenches, excluding holding ponds containing non-industrial treated effluent prior to infiltration, for treatment, storage, or disposal, shall have either a liner of natural material at least one foot in thickness and having a hydraulic conductivity of no greater than 1 x 10-6 centimeters per second when compacted, or a synthetic liner of sufficient thickness to exhibit structural integrity and an effective hydraulic conductivity no greater than that of the natural material liner.

-(f) The bottoms of earthen impoundments, trenches or other similar excavations shall be at least four feet above the bedrock surface, except that the bottom of excavations which are less than four feet above bedrock shall have a liner with a hydraulic conductivity no greater than 1 x 10-7 centimeters per second.
+(f) The bottoms of earthen impoundments, trenches, or other similar excavations shall be at least four feet above the bedrock surface, except that the bottom of excavations that are less than four feet above bedrock shall have a liner with a hydraulic conductivity no greater than 1 x 10-7 centimeters per second.
 Liner thickness shall be that thickness necessary to achieve a leakage rate consistent with the sensitivity of classified groundwaters.
-Liner requirements may be reduced if it can be demonstrated to the Division by predictive calculations or modeling methods that construction and use of these treatment and disposal units will not result in contravention of surface water or groundwater standards.
+Liner requirements may be reduced if the applicant demonstrates through predictive calculations or modeling that construction and use of these treatment and disposal units will not result in contravention of surface water or groundwater standards.

 (i) By-pass and overflow lines shall be prohibited.

-(j) Multiple pumps shall be provided if pumps are used.
+(j) Multiple pumps shall be provided wherever pumps are used.

-(1) automatically activated standby power supply onsite, capable of powering all essential treatment units under design conditions; or
+(1) automatically activated standby power supply, located onsite and capable of powering all essential treatment units under design conditions; or

 (2) approval by the Director that the facility:

-(A) serves a private water distribution system which has automatic shut-off at power failure and no elevated water storage tanks,
+(A) serves a private water distribution system that has automatic shut-off at power failure and no elevated water storage tanks;

-(C) can tolerate septic wastewater due to prolonged detention.
+(C) can tolerate septic wastewater during prolonged detention.

-(l) A water-tight seal on all treatment/storage units or minimum of two feet protection from 100-year flood shall be provided.
+(l) A water-tight seal on all treatment and storage units or two feet of protection from the 100-year flood elevation shall be provided.

-(m) Irrigation system design shall not exceed the recommended precipitation rates in the soils report prepared pursuant to Rule .0704 of this Section.
+(m) Infiltration system design shall not exceed the recommended precipitation rates established in the soils report prepared pursuant to Rule .0704 of this Section.

-(n) A minimum of 30 days of residuals storage shall be provided.
+(n) 30 days of residuals storage shall be provided.

 (o) Disposal areas shall be designed to maintain a one-foot vertical separation between the seasonal high water table and the ground surface.

-(p) The public shall be prohibited access to the wetted disposal area and treatment facilities.
+(p) The public shall be prohibited access to the treatment, storage and infiltration facilities.

-(q) Influent pump stations shall meet the sewer minimum design criteria as provided in Section .0300 of this Subchapter.
+(q) Influent pump stations shall meet the sewer design criteria set forth in Section .0300 of this Subchapter.